-NDDC: BUHARI SHOULD TAKE ACTION ON IMC – The Sun Nigeria
+NDDC: Buhari should take action on IMC – The Sun Nigeria

-It said there are serious infractions at the NDDC, including the one discovered by the Senate Adhoc Committee which probed the expenditure of over N80 billion in the space of nine months.
+It said there were serious infractions at the NDDC, including the one discovered by the Senate Adhoc Committee which probed the expenditure of over N80 billion in the space of nine months.

-The group said it is sad that two months after the Senate indicted the NDDC Interim Management Committee (IMC), the President is acting like it is comfortable with IMC.
+The group said it was sad that two months after the Senate indicted the NDDC Interim Management Committee (IMC), the president was acting like it was comfortable with IMC.

 “Two months after they were adopted, none of the resolutions of the Senate which were based on the committee’s report, including the demand that the IMC be disbanded and its officials refund N4.923 billion, have been implemented despite an earlier statement by the president to consider the report, making Nigeria and Nigerians a laughing stock in the international community,” it said.